zabbix/zabbix/templates/app/azure_http/README.md

 You can also provide feedback, discuss the template, or ask for help at [ZABBIX forums](https://www.zabbix.com/forum/zabbix-suggestions-and-feedback/).

-# Azure virtual machine by HTTP
+# Azure Virtual Machine by HTTP

 ## Overview

-This template is designed to monitor Microsoft Azure virtual machines by HTTP.
+This template is designed to monitor Microsoft Azure Virtual Machines (VMs) by HTTP.
 It works without any external scripts and uses the script item.

 ## Requirements